metagentools/GraphBin/README.md

 ## Test Data

-The data used to test GraphBin can be found in the `test_data` folder.
+The simple datasets used to test GraphBin can be found in the `test_data` folder.
 The test data for each of the datasets include the following files.
 * Contigs file
 * Assembly graph file
 * Paths file for the assembly graph (for the datasets assembled using metaSPAdes)